alexandreday/tsne_visual/README.md

-# tsne_visual (version 0.2)
+# tsne_visual (version 0.2) - for OSX and linux
 A Python3 package for running, visualizing and producing animations of t-distributed stochastic Nearest-Neighbor Embedding (t-SNE) implemented in C++.
 The code is a modified version of bhtsne taken from [Laurens van der Maaten repository](https://github.com/lvdmaaten/bhtsne).
 The package implements t-SNE as a Class following the [sklearn](http://scikit-learn.org/stable/modules/manifold.html#t-distributed-stochastic-neighbor-embedding-t-sne) syntax.

 # Installing and running (in a few steps) :
 - Clone or download this repository